 Continue to cut the cabbage in thin strips.
 Cut those strips in half as well.

-*Contact your local extension office for information on altitude/temp/timing changes for all canning recipes.
+*Contact your local extension office for information on altitude/temp/timing changes for all canning, fermenting, and preserving recipes.

 Have you ever tried canning cabbage or making your own homemade sauerkraut?
 How did it turn out?

 This post on Canning Cabbage (How to Make Sauerkraut) was originally posted on Little House Living in August 2013.
 It has been updated as of July 2020.